griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Video technologies allow everyone to show up to meetings equally so they can make decisions too.

-* Remotes should not lag behind the decision makers because of the perception of speed is the deciding factor.
+* Remotes should not lag behind the decision makers because of the perception that speed is the deciding factor.

 * Do not make distributed teams across timezones work outside of their normal scheduled hours.